mauricio-codecraft/covid-favor/README.md

 This should run an appserver on http://localhost:8100/ with dev environment configuration.

 ## Deployment

-- The front end application is hosted at: http://codecraft-onfido-poc.s3-website-us-east-1.amazonaws.com

 - To build and deploy the application to S3 run:
 1. `./deploy.sh`